 In certain cases, the Company may also consider a financial asset to be in default when internal or external information indicates that the Company is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Company.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

-Notes to and forming part of the financial statements For the year ended 31 March 2023
+DATAMATICS GLOBAL TECHNOLOGIES LIMITED Notes to and forming part of the financial statements

 (i) Financial instruments (Cont'd)

 Classification of financial liabilities

 Initial recognition